upenn-libraries/alchemy/README.md

 Install Java 1.8 if it isn't already installed.

 Download the most recent distribution file from the "releases" page of this repository.
-Unpack the .zip or .tar.gz file somewhere.
+Unpack the .zip or .tar.gz file.

 Copy `elements-tools.sample.properties` to `elements-tools.properties`
 and edit it to suit your environment.
 See the comments in the file for